USB specifications and compatible USB devices

 *1 Compatibility with all encoding/writing software, recording devices and recording media cannot be guaranteed.

 *2 The receiver can play “.mka” files.

-- Some files may not play depending on the file format, the file encoding or the recording condition.
+- Some files may not play depending on the file format or the file encoding.

-- Some files that have been edited on a PC may not play.
+- Some files that have been edited on a computer may not play.

 - Fast forward or fast reverse functions may not be available for some files.

 - The receiver does not play coded files such as DRM.

 - The receiver can recognize the following files or folders in USB devices: